I am a content writer and Hubpages contributor. I am a lover of music, culture and fashion and adore the overlap of the three topics.

 The Birth of Dickies Workwear

-Dickies is an American workwear brand that first became present back in 1922.
+Dickies is an American workwear brand that started in 1922.
 The brand focused its attention on creating workwear that was durable and built to last.
 On its creation, the workwear brand had no desire to draw attention to itself.
 As time progressed, Dickies workwear became an essential fashion statement, especially among skaters.

 Nowadays, Dickies can be seen sported by celebrities such as Justin Bieber and A$AP Rocky.
 Dickies was one of the first workwear brands to become fashionable and boasts nearly a century of business.
 Other brands such as Patagonia, North Face, Carhartt, and Site King are also seen as fashionable by today's standards, even though this was not the intended purpose of the introduction of these brands.
 The question is, how did this happen, and are they around to stay?